-- 10.1 The Parties seek to support Shared Decision Making in the Kaska Traditional Territory by sharing relevant knowledge and information. - 10.2 The Parties acknowledge that disclosure of Confidential Information that is Kaska Traditional Knowledge to any other party requesting such information under the Freedom of Information and Protection of Privacy Act could: - (a) be reasonably expected to harm the relations between the Province and the Kaska as an aboriginal government, or - (b) result in damage to or interfere with the conservation of: - i. cultural sites and sacred sites; - ii. fossil sites, natural sites or sites that have an anthropological or heritage value; - iii. an endangered, threatened or vulnerable species, subspecies or race of plants, vertebrates or invertebrates; or - iv. any other rare or endangered living resources;
+- 10.1 The Parties seek to support Shared Decision Making in the Kaska Dena Traditional Territory by sharing relevant knowledge and information. - 10.2 When the Kaska Dena Regional Coordinator shares information with the Co-Chairs for the purposes of this Agreement and that information is identified in writing as Confidential Information the Co-Chairs, or delegates, will discuss and record in writing: - (a) the permitted and prohibited uses, security, level of sensitivity and interpretation of such information; - (a) the terms, if any, under which it may be reproduced or shared in whole or in part with another party or parties; and - (b) a Recommendation to be provided to the head of a public body if a request for access to that Confidential Information is received under the Freedom of Information and Protection of Privacy Act. - 10.3 The Parties acknowledge that when Kaska Dena shares information it specifically identifies to the Province as Traditional Knowledge, and further identifies the Traditional Knowledge as Confidential Information, such information's subsequent disclosure to any other party requesting such information under the Freedom of Information and Protection of Privacy Act could: - (a) be reasonably expected to harm the relations between the Province and the Kaska Dena as an Indigenous government, or - (b) result in damage to or interfere with the conservation of: - i. cultural sites and sacred sites; - ii. fossil sites, natural sites or sites that have an anthropological or heritage value; - iii. an endangered, threatened or vulnerable species, subspecies or race of plants, vertebrates or invertebrates; and/or - iv. any other rare or endangered living resources;

-and as such, a head of a public body (as defined in the Freedom of Information and Protection Privacy Act) will reasonably exercise his or her discretion to either sever the Confidential
+and as such, a head of a public body (as defined in the Freedom of Information and Protection Privacy Act) will reasonably exercise his or her discretion to either sever the Confidential Information or disclose the Confidential Information under the authority set out in the Freedom of Information and Protection of Privacy Act.

-- Information or disclose the Confidential Information under the authority set out in the Freedom of Information and Protection of Privacy Act. - 10.3 When the KNRS shares information with the Co-Chairs for the purposes of this Agreement and that information is identified in writing as Confidential Information: - (a) the Co-Chairs, or delegates, will discuss and record in writing: - i. the use, security, level of sensitivity and interpretation of such information; - ii. the terms under which it may be reproduced or shared in whole or in part with any other party; and - iii. a Recommendation to be provided to the head of a public body if a request for access to that Confidential Information is received under the Freedom of Information and Protection of Privacy Act. - 10.4 When the Province shares information with the Kaska for the purposes of this Agreement and that information is identified in writing as Confidential Information: - (a) the Provincial Agency will forward the information to the Co-Chairs; - (b) the Co-Chairs, or delegates, will discuss and record in writing: - i. the use, security, level of sensitivity and interpretation of such information; and - ii. the terms under which it may be reproduced or shared in whole or in part with any other party; and - (c) the Kaska will make all reasonable efforts to prevent disclosure of such information to any other party.
+- 10.4 When the Province shares information with the Kaska Dena for the purposes of this Agreement and that information is identified in writing as Confidential Information: - (a) the Provincial Agency will forward the information to the Co-Chairs; - (b) the Co-Chairs, or delegates, will discuss and record in writing: - i. the use, security, level of sensitivity and interpretation of such information; and - ii. the terms under which it may be reproduced or shared in whole or in part with any other party; and - (c) Kaska Dena will not disclose such information to any other party.